faisalbhuiyan3038/Stream-to-Android-Player-Extension/readme.md

+## Changelog

+### 1.0

+- Initial release
+- Detects streaming videos from many sites successfuly.
+- Fails in few sites.

+### 1.1

+- Added multiple streaming detection methods
+- Successfully detects streams from sites that were not detected in 1.0

 # Stream to Android Player Addon
 NOTE: THIS EXTENSION IS NOT MEANT FOR DESKTOP WINDOWS/MAC USERS.
 IT'S BUILT FOR ANDROID USERS.